- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Both Friedrichshain and Kreuzberg are among Berlin’s trendiest neighbourhoods; countless bars, clubs and pubs pop up on every corner.
 Because of the cheap rent and burgeoning nightlife, Friedrichshain has become the student quarter of the city.
 Expats will find a lively scene around Simon-Dach Straße and Boxhagener Straße, in particular.

-In Kreuzberg, many different cultures co-exist, and the residents have a different approach to everyday life – easy going and unassailable.
+In Kreuzberg, many different cultures coexist, and residents have a different approach to everyday life – easy going and unassailable.
 Kreuzberg, together with Wedding, claims the most Turkish residents in the city.

 The Berlin Wall used to run between Friedrichshain and Kreuzberg, and though the feeling of division is still present in many minds, residents add a lighter spin to the location by organising a water fight each year at the Oberbaumbrücke, which connects the two parts of the district.
 Other attractions in this quarter include the East Side Gallery, with remnants of the Berlin Wall, and the former prestige boulevard of the East, the Karl-Marx-Allee.